phdomiciano/ph-serieslist-manager/README.md

 Run the Composer require command from the Terminal:

-    composer require xxxxx

-Update the configs and requiries, run the command from the Terminal:

-	composer update
+    composer create-project phdomiciano/serieslistlaravel

+Run your php server and access the url from project in a web browser.

 <br />